Our County History

 Oregon Railway and Navigation Company trains steamed down the Columbia from the John Day River to Celilo in 1881.
 The railroad connected with the transcontinental line in 1883, bringing many settlers to the area.

-Today I-84 parallels the Columbia River, intersecting at Biggs with Highway 97 which traverses the full length of the county, and linking it to Washington state via Sam Hill Memorial Bridge.
+Today I-84 parallels the Columbia River, intersecting at Biggs with Highway 97 which traverses the full length of the county and links it to Washington state via the Sam Hill Memorial Bridge.
 Highway 206 follows Fulton Canyon from the Columbia River through Wasco to Cottonwood Canyon Grade and the John Day River and beyond to Condon.
-Highway 216 runs from Grass Valley to the juncture of Buck Hollow and the Deschutes River at Sherar’s Bridge, roughly paralleling the Cut-off to the Barlow Road.
+Highway 216 runs from Grass Valley to the juncture of Buck Hollow and the Deschutes River at Sherar’s Bridge, roughly paralleling the cut-off to the Barlow Road.

 The Land between the Rivers